At a Glance

 Issue in Detail

 In the EU, the basic legal framework for information society services is provided by the e-Commerce Directive.
 The objectives of the Directive are to remove cross-border obstacles for information society services and provide an internal market conducive to innovation.
-The e-Commerce Directive lays down requirements for the establishment of information society services in EU territory and intermediary service provider liability.
+The e-Commerce Directive lays down the intermediary service provider liability regime.
 It also specifies that Member States cannot impose a general obligation on intermediary service providers to monitor content uploaded on their platform.
-The rationale of the Directive is that liability should not be assumed if the internet service provider does not have actual knowledge of illegal activity or content.
-Once internet service providers obtain knowledge about illegal activity or content, they are obliged to remove or block access, otherwise they would become liable.
+The rationale of the Directive is that liability should not be assumed if the intermediary service does not have actual knowledge of illegal activity or content.
+Once service providers obtain knowledge about illegal activity or content (for example, through an authority or user report), they are obliged to remove or block access, otherwise they would become liable.

 In December 2020, the European Commission released a proposal for a new Digital Services Act (DSA) that aims to reinforce the Single Market by implementing new rules for online intermediary services, empowering users and improving the fight against illegal content online.

 The initial proposal is a horizontal piece of legislation which applies to all kinds of online intermediary services, divided into four categories, where marketplaces (but also social media, for instance) are categorized as online platforms.

 Challenged to address a large variety of business models, content and possible infringements, the Commission's proposal suggests horizontal obligations to reinforce the duties of online service providers, for instance regarding reports of illegal content (notice & action), transparency reports, and customer due diligence requirements.